GOP leader Mitch McConnell is hospitalized after fall, his spokesman says

 "I think it's under-appreciated outside the public health community just how much hard work and innovation has to continue after a disease has dropped off the front pages," McConnell said in a report from Roll Call.
 He warned that without continued support, "progress could erode rapidly."

 Currently the Senate minority leader, McConnell was first elected in 1984 to the U.S. Senate.
-In 2018 he became the longest-serving Senate leader before losing that position in 2021.
+He is the longest-serving Senate Republican leader in history.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.